 It’s probably not just to do with the vinyl resurgence that video game soundtracks have become more popular – the music is far more complex and compelling for video games in today’s world.
-No longer are there retro beeps and 8 bit sounds (unless its a newly made retro game – another recent craze), as with the increased technology for graphics came the capability to improve the sound.
-Some of the bigger video games companies spend tens of thousands on soundtracks, either creating their own in-depth orchestral movements and hiring famous composers, or splashing the cash to secure the latest hits in the charts.
-This has allowed the soundtracks to breathe more life into games, and something that players may want to listen to outside of gaming.
-A certain song might remind them of part of a game that has an emotional connection or was a something they struggled to get past, or reminds them of a time they were playing with a certain person; it could be anything.
+No longer are there retro beeps and 8-bit sounds (unless it’s a newly made retro game – another recent craze), as with the increased technology for graphics came the capability to improve the sound.
+Some of the bigger video game companies spend tens of thousands on soundtracks, either creating their own in-depth orchestral movements and hiring famous composers or splashing the cash to secure the latest hits in the charts.
+This has allowed the soundtracks to breathe more life into games and something that players may want to listen to outside of gaming.
+A certain song might remind them of part of a game that has an emotional connection or was something they struggled to get past.
+It may even remind them of a time they were playing with a certain person; it could be anything.

 A Growing Business

 The popularity of this phenomenon may be bigger than you think.
 There are multiple websites that cater to this community, and it’s not just geared towards selling.
 Blipblop is a website that posts news, new releases, and resources for sourcing records.
 Twitter account Games on Wax has photos and pre-order news for upcoming releases, and there are a continually growing number of specialist record company labels out there that cater specifically for video game vinyl.
 One of these is online shop, Iam8bit.
 They supply a large array of video game memorabilia, but vinyl is one of their biggest sellers.